Pinterest for Kids: How To Set Up The App

 How do you keep your child safe while they’re browsing Pinterest?
 There are several steps that can help keep your child safer.

-The First Step of Pinterest Parental Controls:
+Pinterest for Kids: The Importance of Pinterest Parental Controls

 Do you follow your child on Pinterest?
 While this may not mean that you see everything they look at, it will show you what they’re pinning — and make it easy for you to check out their boards.
 Following your child may help you note any disturbing trends in your child’s Pinterest behavior before they become a more serious problem.
 Knowing that you’re following them may also help prevent your child from looking up and pinning content that could be detrimental to their mental health.